 With the remote work trend continuing4 into the new year and beyond, and people spending more time in their homes, the kitchen has become more multifunctional5 than ever before.
 However, additional space isn’t the only thing homeowners want.

 Here are the new and timeless kitchen trends to look for in 2021, for both remodeling projects and new construction:

 Wall-to-Wall Cabinetry: New

 Many homeowners have embraced open shelving as a way to create more storage space while also providing easy access to plates, bowls and other necessities.
-But that trend is giving way to wall-to-wall cabinetry6 in 2021.
+But that trend is giving way to wall-to-wall cabinetry in 2021, according to an article by HGTV Canada.
 This option allows for even more storage space, and helps keep kitchen clutter out of sight.
-When it comes to cabinetry, a minimalist, seamless style7 is preferred by many homeowners.
+When it comes to cabinetry, a minimalist, seamless style is preferred by many homeowners.
 They can continue the streamlined look throughout the kitchen with panel-ready appliances, like the JennAirⓇ Built-In Panel Ready Bottom Mount Refrigerator, which integrates seamlessly with cabinetry.

 The All-White Kitchen: Timeless

 Modern, all-white kitchens were an extremely popular design choice throughout 2020, and are expected to continue as a favorite into 2021.
 They are extremely “Instagrammable,” as white kitchens were tagged in nearly 50,000 Instagram posts8 in 2020.
 However, that doesn’t mean white is the only popular shade.
 Brown and beige tones9 will be in demand as well to help warm up the space, and can incorporate cabinetry, countertops, flooring and more.

 The Multi-Zone Kitchen: New